NikitaP2001/hep-score-energy/README.md

 score will *not* be reported by the application, but runs of other sub-benchmarks will continue.
 This parameter is primarily useful for testing and debugging purposes

+#### addarch

+BOOL; default = false
+Append architecture to container version tag if Singularity/Apptainer are being used.

 ## Feedback and Support
 Feedback, and support questions are welcome in the HEP Benchmarks Project